 Lifehouse, Dominican University, and the Marin County Office of Education have collaborated once again to create the first inclusive preschool in Marin.

-Great Expectations Inclusive Preschool with be a place for children of all abilities to learn and thrive.
-The Inclusive preschool is designed to serve children with a wide range of abilities, as well as meet the needs of typically developing preschool students.
-Research has shown children with disabilities show greater academic and social growth when in a welcoming, inclusive environment.
+Great Expectations Inclusive Preschool will be a place for children of all abilities to learn and thrive.
+This inclusive preschool is designed to serve children with a wide range of abilities, as well as meet the needs of typically developing preschool students.
+Research has shown that children with disabilities show greater academic and social growth when they are in a welcoming and inclusive environment.

-Great Expectations will open in the Fall of 2018 and is located at the Marindale School in San Rafael, CA. For more information or to inquire about enrollment, please email firstname.lastname@example.org or call 415.526.5300.
+Great Expectations is NOW OPEN and is located at the Marindale School in San Rafael, CA. For more information or to inquire about enrollment, please email email@example.com or call 415.526.5300.
+Please visit greatexpectationsmarin.org for more information.

 While exploring the possibilities of independence through technology, Lifehouse has established a cohesive technology center, paying close attention to the actual needs and desires of people with developmental disabilities.
 We have explored new options, researched and experimented with different technologies, and gained a good foundation for this new venture.